 Essentials of Engagement

 There are 3 principles of engagement that underlie all other principles in the book.
-Here’s an overview – get more details in our complete summary bundle or from the book!
 Chances are, most of us violate these principles in our daily interactions, and the (negative) impact is being multiplied through social media, emails, messages and other form of digital communications.
+Here’s a quick overview:

 Bury your Boomerang